 Thus, the settlor/grantor of the trust needs to give up just enough control to avoid grantor trust status.
-And yet the settlor/grantor does not want to part with full control to give the assets to children or any other beneficiaries.
-Apart from the obvious fiscal savvy of keeping the assets and not letting anyone else have them, there's the federal gift or estate tax to consider, too.
+And yet the grantor/settlor does not want to actually part with full control, to truly give the assets away to the kids or to any other beneficiaries.
+Apart from the obvious fiscal savvy of keeping the assets and not letting anyone else have them, there is the federal gift or estate tax to consider too.